wrdwllm/rlab/winter-intensive/admin.setup.dendron.md

       3. [Link to a note](https://wiki.dendron.so/notes/3472226a-ff3c-432d-bf5d-10926f39f6c2/) using syntax `[[note.file.name]]`
       4. Open Markdown preview window using `> Dendron: Show Preview`
       5. Use [GitHub Flavoured Markdown](https://wiki.dendron.so/notes/8DCgctK-RMD4EeHjC5_hI/)
+      6. Resolve display issues with `> Dendron: Reload Index` and `> Developer: Reload Window`
-4. Sync to repository (see Step 8)
+4. Sync to repository (see Step 8 in previous section)